-- No rewards: Some secured credit cards let you earn rewards like cash back, or if they don’t, they offer benefits like the option to make a low security deposit.
+- No rewards: Some secured credit cards let you earn rewards like cash back.
 The BankAmericard Secured isn’t one of them.
-It’s simply a tool for building credit, sans the perks.
+It’s simply a tool for building credit, without the perks.

-Bank of America earned a below-average rating in J.D.
-Power’s 2019 U.S. Online Credit Card Satisfaction Study, although its mobile app and online banking experience have been certified by J.D.
-Power for providing "An Outstanding Customer Experience."
+Bank of America earned an average rating in J.D.
+Power’s 2019 U.S. Credit Card Satisfaction Study, although its credit card mobile app were ranked “better than most” in a separate J.D.
+Power study.
+The bank does offer 24/7 customer service.

 Unlike most other secured cards, though, the BankAmericard Secured does not let you lock or freeze your account from the website or mobile app if you lose it.